 Individual coaching is capped to protect the depth of the work.
 Fewer clients means more presence and better outcomes for every leader inside an engagement.

-If you are considering starting a coaching engagement in 2026, the conversation should begin early.
-Current availability is limited.
+If you are considering starting a coaching engagement in 2026, the right time to begin the conversation is before the question answers itself.